A river makes a city alive and brings culture — so is Yangtze river to Wuhan and Spree to Berlin. A film by Tian Gao and De Santis.

-Their outcomes are presented in autumn 2020 during the CITYMAKERS China-Europe 5th Anniversary Celebration.
+Their outcomes were presented in autumn 2020 during the CITYMAKERS China-Europe 5th Anniversary Celebrations.

 This video-walk focuses on the theme of walls and hutong communities from the Forbidden City to Beijing’s Qianmen (前门) during the summer of 2020 when the corona epidemic has not yet ended.
 A film by Li Xin.

 How does the culture of walking is influencing urban planning in Netherlands and Asia and urban design ‘adaptation’?
 A film by Prisca Arosia.

 Das “Chinesenviertel” – Hamburgs forgotten Chinatown.
 Adopting the role of the archivist, the filmmakers combing through Hamburg’s urban fabric for traces of the hidden history of Hamburgs displaced Chinese community.
 A film by Lina Martin-Chan and Jöran Mandik.